samdsg/lararvel_todo_api/README.md

 ## What to do
     : Clone from Github
-    : Install the App
+    : Install the App using `Composer install`

-    : Test Every Api With Postman
+### Using a custom url on localhost
+In this scenerio, I used a custom domain name on my localhost.
+[Link to Article]https://boltskills.com/laravel-localhost-custom-domain)